Xavier Johnson (American football)

 Xavier Johnson (born May 11, 1999) is an American professional football wide receiver.
-He played college football for the Ohio State Buckeyes.
+He played college football for the Ohio State Buckeyes and was signed by the Buffalo Bills in 2024 as an undrafted free agent.

 Early life

 Johnson grew up in Cincinnati, Ohio and attended Summit Country Day School.
 While at Summit, Johnson had 32 receptions for 766 yards and eight scores and while running the ball, he had 623 yards, 10 touchdowns and an average of 17.3 yards per carry.
 He was rated a three-star recruit and committed to play college football at Ohio State over offers from Bowling Green, Cincinnati, Iowa State, North Dakota State, and Ohio.

 College career

 Johnson was recruited as a running back at Ohio State until his junior season when he was moved to wide receiver.
 During the 2022 season, he scored three touchdowns, one of which was a 24-yard touchdown reception during Ohio State's first game of the season against Notre Dame.
 During the 2022 Peach Bowl against Georgia, he caught a go-ahead 37-yard touchdown pass giving Ohio State a lead of 28-24 right before the half.
 On August 19, 2023, Johnson was named the Buckeyes' Block "O" jersey recipient and wore a No. 0 jersey for the 2023 season.
 In 2023, Johnson caught 13 passes for 178 yards and rushed 28 times for 190 yards.